AP Computer Science A: History

 The AP exam in Computer Science was first offered in 1984.

 Before 1999, the AP exam tested students on their knowledge of Pascal.
 From 1999 to 2003, the exam tested students on their knowledge of C++ instead.
 Since 2003, the AP Computer Science exam has tested students on their knowledge of computer science through Java.

 Format

-The exam is composed of two sections, formerly consisting of the following times:
+Prior to 2015, the exam was composed of two sections, consisting of the following times: